Donald Agnew

-Brigadier-General Donald Robert Agnew, (October 25, 1897 – August 7, 1968) was a Canadian general and educator.
+Brigadier General Donald Robert Agnew, (October 25, 1897 – August 7, 1968) was a Canadian general and educator.

 Family

 Agnew was born in Toronto on October 25, 1897, to Major John Agnew and Daisy Edith Stocks.
-Following the death of Daisy Edith Stocks in 1902, Major John Agnew married Elizabeth Dickenson, of Toronto.

-Major John Agnew, 127th Battalion, Canadian Infantry, served overseas in World War I, along with his three sons, Lt.
-Donald Agnew, of the Canadian Reserve Artillery, Lt.
-Ellis Agnew, 351 Brigade R.F.A., and Lt.
-Ronald Agnew, of the Royal Canadian Navy.
-While her husband and sons were overseas during the war, Mrs. Elizabeth Agnew moved temporarily to Hamilton, Ont.
+Following the death of Daisy in 1902, John Agnew married Elizabeth Dickenson of Toronto.
+John Agnew, of the 127th Battalion, Canadian Infantry, served overseas in the First World War, along with his three sons, Lieutenant Donald Agnew, of the Canadian Reserve Artillery, Lieutenant Ellis Agnew, 351 Brigade RFA, and Lieutenant Ronald Agnew, of the Royal Canadian Navy.
+While her husband and sons were overseas during the war, Elizabeth Agnew moved temporarily to Hamilton, Ontario.

-Education

 Agnew was educated at the University of Toronto Schools.
-He studied at the RMC, student # 1137 in 1915.
+He studied at the Royal Military College of Canada, student #1137 in 1915.

-Career
+Military career

-He returned to RMC in Kingston as commandant and ADC to the governor-general (1947–54).
+Agnew returned to the Royal Military College of Canada (RMC) in Kingston as commandant and aide-de-camp to the governor-general (1947–54).
 At the time, RMC was the only military college with a four-year course; the course was 15 percent military content.
 During this period, the New One Hundred Opening Ceremonies were held (20 September 1948).
-He devised a new system of organization at RMC consisting of a vice-commandant as director of studies, to coordinate the military and academic training at RMC and to represent RMC at the National Conference of Canadian Universities as the equivalent of a vce-principal.
+He devised a new system of organization at RMC consisting of a vice-commandant as director of studies, to coordinate the military and academic training at RMC and to represent RMC at the National Conference of Canadian Universities as the equivalent of a vice-principal.
 The commandant personally commanded the cadet battalion.
 A staff-adjutant issued the routine orders.

-He presided over the New One Hundred Opening Ceremonies at the RMC on 20 September 1948.
+Agnew presided over the New One Hundred Opening Ceremonies at the RMC on 20 September 1948.
 He inaugurated the Old Brigade, for alumni celebrating 50 years since they entered one of the Canadian Royal Military Colleges in 1950.
-He was photographed as Commandant of RMC when Queen Elizabeth II, who was known as Princess Elizabeth before her accession, and Prince Philip visited on 12 October 1951.
+He was photographed as Commandant of RMC when Princess Elizabeth and Prince Philip visited on 12 October 1951.